TRANTANKHOA/spark-docker-setup/README.md

 the other folders next to it containing data for the sub-tables mentioned in Task #2.

 Task #2 mentioned doing an upsert operation in Spark, however it's not clear at the moment which columns are the primary keys for indexing purpose.
-A custom function to perform Upsert operation in Spark is provided in `spark.streaming.example.Transformations.upsertUnion` for illustration purpose.
-Once the business context around this is clarify, it would be straight forward to apply this function to fulfill the requirements.
+A custom function to perform upsert operation in Spark provided in `spark.streaming.example.Transformations.upsertUnion` for illustration purpose.
+Once the business context around this is clarified, it will be straight forward to apply this function to fulfill the requirements.